gklijs/schema_registry_converter/README.md

 }
 ```

-# Relations to related libraries
+# Relation to related libraries

 The avro part of the conversion is handled by avro-rs as such I don't include tests for every possible schema.
 While I used rdkafka in combination to successfully consume from and produce to kafka, and it's used in the example this crate has no direct dependency to it.